k499wang/k3vinsite/src/pages/posts/post-2.md

 I encountered challenges with CloudFront caching not updating on file changes in S3.
 After modifying objects, I needed to invalidate the CloudFront cache manually to ensure users received the latest content.
 This step highlighted the importance of understanding CDN behavior and how it impacts content delivery.

 8. Troubleshooting DynamoDB Integration
-While working on the Lambda function, I faced DynamoDB errors due to misconfigured permissions.
-I addressed this by creating a comprehensive IAM policy that allowed my function to perform necessary operations on the DynamoDB table.
-Learning to troubleshoot and configure AWS services effectively is a crucial skill in cloud development
+During Lambda function development, I faced access issues with DynamoDB due to permission misconfigurations.
+Creating a refined IAM policy resolved these errors, highlighting the need for precise permissions and troubleshooting skills when working with cloud databases.

+This AWS project has been invaluable in expanding my understanding of cloud technologies.
+Beyond technical skills, it underscored the importance of security, efficient data handling, and scalable infrastructure in modern web development.
+These foundational experiences have motivated me to continue exploring cloud solutions and leveraging them to build more resilient and secure applications.
+As I advance in my career, I’m excited to apply these skills to new challenges and further expand my expertise in cloud computing.